Thib9507/Receiving_datas_over_Wi-Fi_with_b-u585i-iot02a/README.md

 ## Project Objective:

-This project aims to modify a configuration stored in the non volatile memory of the evaluation kit.
-To do it the kit connects automaticly to a Wi-Fi network using credentials entered in the code.
+This project aims to modify a configuration stored in the non volatile memory of the evaluation kit (b-u585i-iot02a from ST-microelectronics).
+To do it the kit connects automatically to a Wi-Fi network using credentials entered in the code.
 When the kit is connected to the network, a green LED switchs on then the user has to connect to the ip-address of the kit.
 The kit sends a web page to edit the config using a form to fill in on the webpage.

 If something went wrong, a red LED would switched on and value corresponding to the error is returned from the application fonction.